makrai/notes/mccarthy76-mrhug.md

   1. Expression of the “general information” about the world
   1. A “problem solver” that could answer the above questions on the basis of the “facts”
-    * questions [and answers] expressed in the “fact” language [to] avoid grammar problems
+    * questions and answers expressed in the “fact” language to avoid grammar problems

 # 3 The use of logical formulas

 * individual constants 5representing people, groups of people, the main event and its sub-events, places, organizations, etc
-* representing [groups of agents by one individual constant each] or by using a single symbol G1 to represent the group of robbers
+* representing groups of agents by one individual constant each or by using a single symbol G1 to represent the group of robbers
   * A good system will probably use both
   * If the number of robbers were not specified
-  * Suppose it had further been stated that as the robbers left one of them threatened to return and kill Mr. Hug later but that it was not stated whether this robber was the same one who operated the elevator ...
-R4
+  * Suppose it had further been stated that as the robbers left one of them threatened to return and kill Mr. Hug later but that it was not stated whether this robber was the same one who operated the elevator R4
   * we may want to give the group some properties
-    * the group robbed the store, [not] each member robbed the store
+    * the group robbed the store, not each member robbed the store
   * We don’t want to assert how many there were

 # 4 The need for nonmonotonic reasoning